Manesar Municipal Corporation

 Manesar Municipal Corporation is the municipal corporation governing the Indian city of Manesar, Gurugram district.
 Manesar Municipal Corporation is headed by the city's mayor and governed by a commissioner.
-No election has been held after its formation.

 History and administration

 Manesar Municipal Corporation was formed in 2020 to improve the infrastructure of the town as per the needs of local population.
 Manesar Corporation has been categorised into seven zones for administrative convenience.

 Manesar Municipal Corporation is governed by mayor and administered by Municipal Commissioner Vinay Pratap Singh.

 Functions

 Manesar Municipal Corporation is created for the following functions: